 Breakthrough Initiative Grants from Woods Charitable Fund will support promising and groundbreaking new programs, collaborations and/or organizational best practices in Lincoln, Nebraska.

-These highly competitive grants ranging from $150,000 to $500,000 per year will be awarded annually to one or more selected projects, with multi-year funding possible.
+In 2018, these competitive grants ranging from $150,000 to $200,000 per year will be awarded to one or more selected projects, with multi-year funding possible.
 Applying for a Breakthrough grant will not exclude a nonprofit organization from also applying for WCF’s traditional funding awards during its regular grant cycles in May and November.

 Funded projects could address challenges or needs of broad relevance to Lincoln or could address a very significant challenge affecting a small but unique and vulnerable population in Lincoln.
 A proposed project could test a specific, innovative new response to an identified problem with a commitment to make the findings widely and openly accessible.